We have done our fair share of exploring around Brisbane over the many years we spent living in Queensland.

 Trail: Spicers Peak Ascent

-The second day began around 8 am after a delicious breakfast at the Spicers Canopy.
-Shortly after, we tied up our shoes, grabbed our day packs and set off on another day long hike along the Scenic Rim Trail.
+The second day began around 8 a.m. after a delicious breakfast at the Spicers Canopy.
+Shortly after, we tied up our shoes, grabbed our day packs, and embarked on another day-long hike along the Scenic Rim Trail.

-The hike started off gently, as we walked across the Spicers Reserve along Oakey Creek.
-After about an hour, the trail began to ascend and continued to climb another 600m (656 Yards) throughout the day.
+The trail started gently as we walked across the Spicers Reserve along Oakey Creek.
+After about an hour, the trail ascended and climbed another 600m (656 Yards) throughout the day.

 After lunch in the forest near the summit, we continued along the trail past Spicers Peak and through the saddle across Cedar Mountain.
-Just when we thought the tough part of the hike was over, we had to endure a challenging descend down followed by another steep ascend en route to the Spicers Peak Lodge.
+Just when we thought the challenging part of the trail was over, we had to endure a challenging descent followed by another steep ascend en route to the Spicers Peak Lodge.

-While the majority of the trail was well manicured, parts of the hike on the second day had us scrambling over boulders and using ropes to make our way on the steep and difficult sections ahead.
+While most of the trail was well-manicured, parts of the trail on the second day had us scrambling over boulders and using ropes to make our way on the steep and difficult sections ahead.

-This was definitely a Grade 4 hike, challenging not just because of the elevation change, but due to the strain on our legs along the way.
+It was a Grade 4 hike, challenging not just because of the elevation change but due to the strain on our legs along the way.

-But all struggles were forgotten as soon as we reached Spicers Peak Lodge, where refreshments, drinks and beautiful views awaited us.
-From there, we were transferred to Spicers Canopy just in time for sunset and canapes.
+But we forgot all our struggles when we reached Spicers Peak Lodge, where refreshments, drinks, and sweeping views awaited us.
+From there, we went to Spicers Canopy for sunset and canapes.

-Located on top of a grassy hill offering stunning views towards Mount Mitchell, Spicers Peak and Mount Cordeaux, the Spicers Canopy Lodge served as our base on the trail and offered a unique ‘glamping’ experience.
+Located on top of a grassy hill offering stunning views towards Mt.
+Mitchell, Spicers Peak, and Mount Cordeaux, the Spicers Canopy Lodge served as our base on the trail and offered a unique ‘glamping’ experience.

-Our African safari-style tent featured a king bed and was equipped with a sitting area and a lovely covered deck that offered the best view of Mt Mitchell.
-The bathrooms were shared, but they offered plenty of hot water.
+Our African safari-style tent featured a king bed with a sitting area and a lovely covered deck that offered the best view of Mt.
+Mitchell.
+The bathrooms were shared, but they offered plenty of hot water and toilet paper.

 Little touches of luxury made it easy to forget the struggles on the trail and relax in the comforts of Spicers Canopy.
 We particularly enjoyed our time in the hot tub at the end of the day with cocktails in hand and the vibrant pink colours splashed across the sky.

-The firepit in front of the lodge was another great addition to the lodge.
-It was a great place to exchange stories with fellow hikers, enjoy delicious canapes, drinks and unwind after hiking.
+The firepit in front of the lodge was another great addition.
+It was a great place to exchange stories with fellow hikers, enjoy delicious canapes and drinks, and unwind after hiking.
 Its farm-style main cabin has an open kitchen for fresh air, where guests can have their delightful dinner and breakfast the next day.

 The Overall Experience

-The Scenic Rim Trail wasn’t a walk in the park and to be honest, it was a bit harder than we expected, but we were glad to have had the opportunity to finally hike along the Scenic Rim Trail.
+The Scenic Rim Trail wasn’t a walk in the park, and to be honest, it was a bit harder than we expected, but we were glad to have had the opportunity to walk along the Scenic Rim Trail finally.

-It really is a little gem for hiking enthusiasts!
-Tucked away from the touristy trails of the nearby Lamington National Park or Springbrook National Park, the Scenic Rim offered us an opportunity to experience some of Queensland’s best rainforest and eucalypt forest environments and take in spectacular views of the region from Mt Mitchell.
+It is a little gem for hiking enthusiasts!
+Tucked away from the touristy trails of the nearby Lamington National Park or Springbrook National Park, the Scenic Rim allowed us to experience some of Queensland’s best rainforest and eucalypt forest environments and take in spectacular views of the region from Mt Mitchell.

 Scenic Rim is not a region frequented by international and even domestic tourists, but for us, that was a part of the appeal.

-It’s an experience that we can definitely recommend to anyone looking to get off the beaten path and experience a true Australian bushwalking experience just outside of Brisbane.
+It’s an experience that we can recommend to anyone looking to get off the beaten path and experience a genuine Australian bushwalking experience just outside of Brisbane.

 Essential Travel Info

 If you have a car, the easiest way to get to the start of the trail is to drive yourself.
-You’ll park your car at the first meeting point at 617 Grandchester Mount Mort Road, Grandchester, Queensland, and leave it there until the end of the 2 day hike.
+You’ll park your car at the first meeting point at 617 Grandchester Mount Mort Road, Grandchester, Queensland, and leave it in a car park until the last day of the hike.

 Those without a car can arrange a transfer to the Scenic Rim with Spicers Retreats.
 The transfer picks up guests at the Spicers Balfour Hotel in New Farm Brisbane or to Brisbane Airport on the morning of Day 1 and returns guests to the same spot midday on the next day after the last day of the hike.
 You can also stay extra nights at the hotel to explore the area more.

-Disclaimer: Our Scenic Rim Trail experience was hosted, provided to us courtesy of the Spicers Retreats and the Great Walks of Australia.
+Disclaimer: Our Scenic Rim Trail experience was hosted and provided to us courtesy of the Spicers Retreats and the Great Walks of Australia.
 But as always, all opinions expressed in this article are our own.